ZacharyGodfrey/godot-game/README.md

 ## Description

-The game will be a small, open-world, third-person, exploration and platforming puzzle game set on an island floating in the sky.
+The game will be a small, open-world, third-person, exploration and puzzle game set on an island floating in the sky.
 The art style will be low-poly with a bright, happy color palette.
 The overall experience should feel relaxing, lightweight, and low-consequence.

 The player character will be an astronaut in a white spacesuit and helmet.